Abhishek-parate/price-card-using-html-and-css/README.md

 ## Courses Available

-- **React.js Course**: Learn React.js from scratch with our beginner-friendly course.
+- **Reactjs Course**: Learn Reactjs from scratch with our beginner-friendly course.
 Ideal for anyone looking to dive into the world of web development.
 - **Full Stack Course**: Become a full-stack developer with our hands-on course.
 Includes backend and frontend technologies, deployment, and more.
 - **SEO Course**: Master SEO strategies with our comprehensive course.
 Learn how to optimize websites, improve search engine rankings, and drive organic traffic.